52 Different Types of Beetles in Arizona

 Additionally, the Glorious Scarab Beetle’s diet consists mainly of various plants such as cacti, mesquite leaves, tree bark, and fruit.

-It is most likely to be seen from March to October, with its larvae living underground until wintertime when they mate and lay eggs.
+It is most likely seen from March to October, with its larvae living underground until wintertime when they mate and lay eggs.
 Uniquely, this is one of the types of beetles in Arizona!

 38. Darkling Beetle